Satyam0775/climate-resilience-agriculture/case_study_analysis.md

 - `README.md` – for setup instructions
 - `main.py` or `app.py` – for running the analysis
 - `/data/raw/` – for input files

-💬 *We’re open to further collaboration or integration with existing agri-tech systems.*